 We also have a self-guided tasting tour of Porto, the Food Passport, which is available in English, Spanish, French, Portuguese, German, Japanese and Korean.

 Please be sure and let us know if you (or anyone in your group) have a dietary restriction or allergy when you purchase your tickets.
 On the Downtown Food Tour we can accommodate vegetarians, gluten or dairy intolerances, but not vegans.
-On the Vintage Food Tour, we are unable to accommodate vegetarians, vegans, gluten or dairy intolerance.
+On the Vintage Food Tour, we are unable to accomodate vegans, gluten, or dairy intolerants.
 The same applies to our Craft Beer & Food Tour.

 Tours are held rain or shine.
 That’s how much we love food!
 We ask you to check the weather beforehand and dress appropriately.
 And don’t worry, the tasting will occur indoors if needed as things don't taste as good soggy.